sjoshi804/Phi3-Vision-Finetune/README.md

     --model-path /path/to/merged/weight
 ```

 You can launch gradio based demo with this command.
-This can also set some other generation configs like `repetition_penalty`, `temperature` etc.
+This can also set some other generation configs like `repetition_penalty`, `temperature` etc.<br>
+You can also set the max_frame for sampling the frames in the video.
+Default is set to 10.

 ## TODO